 This is a win-win recipe, even if your kids go running when they hear the word squash.
 Just name it something else, and I guarantee this is one way you can get those veggies down without a spoonful of sugar.

-We gobbled up two versions on the 4th, but this first version I ate for leftovers…cold…and it was still good.
+We gobbled up two versions on the 4th of July, but this first version I ate for leftovers…cold…and it was still good.

 You can modify easily into a lower fat version, as well as making it a main course by adding chopped chicken.

 My sis tweaked it a bit, but I am giving you the recipe as it was posted.